-The annual meeting of the shareholders of Consumer Portfolio Services, Inc. (the "Company") will be held at 10:00 a.m., local time, on Thursday, April 18, 2013 at the Company's principal executive offices, 19500 Jamboree Road, Irvine, California for the following purposes:
+The annual meeting of the shareholders of Consumer Portfolio Services, Inc. (the "Company") will be held at 10:00 a.m., local time, on Monday, May 18, 2015 at the Company's Nevada office at 3800 Howard Hughes Parkway, Las Vegas, Nevada for the following purposes:

 - 1. To elect the Company's entire Board of Directors for a one-year term. - 2.
-To ratify the appointment of Crowe Horwath LLP as the Company's independent auditors for the fiscal year ending December 31, 2013. - 3.
+To ratify the appointment of Crowe Horwath LLP as the Company's independent auditors for the fiscal year ending December 31, 2015. - 3.
 To approve an advisory resolution on executive compensation. - 4.
-To conduct an advisory vote on the frequency of future advisory votes on executive compensation. - 5.
-To approve an amendment to the 2006 Long-Term Equity Incentive Plan, which increases the number of shares issuable by 5,000,000. - 6.
-To approve the revised material terms of the Company's Executive Management Bonus Plan, including an amendment that increases the maximum bonuses that may be paid under such Plan; - 7.
+To approve an amendment to the 2006 Long-Term Equity Incentive Plan, which increases the number of shares issuable by 5,000,000. - 5.
 To transact such other business as may properly come before the meeting.

-Only shareholders of record at the close of business on Monday, February 20, 2013 are entitled to notice of and to vote at the meeting.
+Only shareholders of record at the close of business on Tuesday, March 19, 2015 are entitled to notice of and to vote at the meeting.